d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/index.md

-If you've been paying attention to the last few years of breathless news coverage centered on OpenAI's large language models, then you've been tracking a conversation centered on the GPT-2 and GPT-3 transformer-based models :cite:`Radford.Wu.Child.ea.2019,brown2020language`.
+If you've been paying attention to the last few years of breathless news coverage centered on OpenAI's large language models, then you've been tracking a conversation centered on the GPT-2 and GPT-3 Transformer-based models :cite:`Radford.Wu.Child.ea.2019,brown2020language`.
-Meanwhile, the vision transformer has emerged as a default model for diverse vision tasks, including image recognition, object detection, semantic segmentation, and superresolution :cite:`Dosovitskiy.Beyer.Kolesnikov.ea.2021,liu2021swin`.
+Meanwhile, the vision Transformer has emerged as a default model for diverse vision tasks, including image recognition, object detection, semantic segmentation, and superresolution :cite:`Dosovitskiy.Beyer.Kolesnikov.ea.2021,liu2021swin`.